flexanalytics/flexit-docs/docs/orchestration.md

 Strongest-action-wins: if your Self Policy says *Run Anyway* but Blocked By matches a currently-running job, the run waits.
 Default for `deploy`-type schedules is *Wait*; everything else defaults to *Run Anyway* so existing schedules don't change behavior unless you opt in.

-## Run-Now and Manual Triggers
+## Manual Triggers

-Click the **Run** button on the pipeline list (or inside the design view) to execute immediately.
+Click the **Run** action on a pipeline in the **Pipelines** tab (or from inside the design view) to execute immediately.
 The Run Status modal opens and updates live.
-Closing the modal does not stop the pipeline — the runner continues server-side, and you can reopen the modal from the run history list.
+Closing the modal does not stop the pipeline — the runner continues server-side, and you can reopen the modal from the **Run History** tab.

 Pipelines can also be triggered from the `flexit` CLI (see [Background and external job triggers](etl.md#external-job-scheduler) — same mechanism, just point `runJob` at the pipeline id).

 ## History and Logs

-The pipeline's history view shows every run (manual + scheduled) with status, start time, duration, and the user or schedule that triggered it.
-Drill into a run to see the Run Status modal as it appeared at completion.
+The **Run History** tab shows every run (manual + scheduled) for jobs and pipelines across the system, with status, start time, duration, and the user or schedule that triggered it.
+Drill into a row to see the Run Status modal as it appeared at completion.
+Filter and sort to focus on a specific pipeline or time range.

 Step-level logs for Data Transform and dbt steps continue to live in the underlying ETL history (`EtlHistory` row).
 The Log button on each step deep-links to that history row, so any task-level retry counts, row counts, or error messages remain accessible exactly as they would be from the Data Transform's own history view.